fundamelon/terminal-game-tutorial/part4/README.md

 Here, we simply define several useful color pairs, and setup the `keypad` and `nodelay` functions as before.
 However, they need to be called for both windows now.

-At this point, we find that we have wrecked the functionality of our program completely.
+At this point, we find that our program needs a total overhaul.
-Therefore, we must rewrite our `run()` function, using the new two-window system:
+Therefore, we must rewrite our `run()` function, using the new two-window framework:

 ```c++
 void run() {